christian-evangelism-media/.github/profile/README.md

-# CEM Organization
+# Christian Evangelism Media (CEM)

-A full-stack media management and ordering platform built with modern web technologies.
+A full-stack platform for distributing Christian evangelism media materials in 26 languages, with role-based administration and content management.

 ## Projects